Updated on September 11, 2020

 Can You Get Lice From Movie Theater Seats?

-- On mass transit or in a movie theater--although lice can only live for one day off the head, if a person were to sit in a movie theatre seat or on a bus, train, subway, or plane seat that was inhabited by an person with lice shortly before the second person sat there, a louse may be waiting on that seat.
-Wiping off the seat before sitting down will knock the bug off the seat.
+Lice can only live for one day off the head, but if a person were to sit in a movie theatre seat or bus, train, subway, or plane seat that was inhabited by a person with lice shortly before the second person sat there, a louse may be on that seat.
+This is the same when considering can you get lice from a chair.